Your Resume Needs To Get Noticed.

 Having a resume in the bartending business is a very good idea.

 Normally people don’t turn in resumes, instead they simply fill out

-write down your contact information.
+napkin, and told to write down your contact information.

 That might work if you know someone working there and they

 tell the boss about you.
 This is rarely the case.